 Of these heroes, one stands out in literature.
 While many have styles that enchant, serenade or bewitch the senses and others words that touch the heart, this one has a sword that tickles the nerve.

 It’s that feared part of the being, the egg not to be trampled on or tempered with, a piece to be left in peace, surrounded by tribal-preservation silence and diplomatic correctness.
 It is a volcano not to be messed with because it holds the sensitivity of all that an era has deemed too shameful to be told, too embarrassing to be unveiled or shared, too awkward to be faced and probably should wait for a more mature or emancipated generation that has made peace with it all.

-Paris has adopted many a refugee fleeing with the American exodus from the country’s racial -and no doubt other- turmoil.
-James Baldwin is one of these, and, maybe consequently, a major contributor of the contemporary literary, philosophical and political thoughts of the twentieth century, a prominent and pioneering figure in Black history, humanity and civil rights activist of his time.
-Yet the true depth of his sword shows as his words transcends his era and their context.
+Paris has adopted many a refugee fleeing, with the American exodus, from the country’s racial -and no doubt other- turmoil.
+James Baldwin was among these, and, maybe consequently, a major contributor of the contemporary literary, philosophical and political thoughts of the twentieth century, a prominent and pioneering figure in Black history, in humanity as a whole and a civil rights activist of his time.
+Yet the true depth of his sword shows as his words transcends his era and its context.
 What he spoke then still unearths deeper issues faced today…

-Five of the main inspirational moments for me from extracts of Baldwin’s work or sayings include the following.
+For me, there are five among the man’s main inspirational moments, from extracts of Baldwin’s work or sayings.